 The major course themes are represented on the exam in varying proportions ranging from 2-10%.

 For exam dates, refer to The College Board AP Calendar.

 AP Psychology is a popular choice for high school students across the nation.
-There’s a ton of information crammed into the course, and supplemental resources will be critical to success for many students.
+There’s a ton of information crammed into the course, and a supplemental review book will be critical to success for many students.

 |Top Overall Recommendation||Barron’s AP Psychology|